hariomjangid687/Counterfeit-Medicines-Sales/README.md

 2)Counterfeit_test.csv

 # Steps-
-A)First I loaded both train and test data using python pandas library.
-B)Then I concatenated both train and test data for data preprocessing and data cleaning.
+A)First I loaded both train and test data using python pandas library.\n B)Then I concatenated both train and test data for data preprocessing and data cleaning.
 C)Then I removed  ID columns from the data because include ID columns in modeling process doesn't make sense.
 D)Then I made (n-1) dummies of all the categorical columns.